Jump to:

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-New onset/acute: New spinal tumors are usually asymptomatic and unnoticed until they compromise a neurologic structure and cause progressively worsening pain and/or neurologic deficits, including sensory changes, balance difficulties, weakness, and bowel or bladder dysfunction.
+New onset/acute: New spinal tumors are usually asymptomatic and unnoticed until they compromise a neurologic structure and cause progressively worsening pain and/or neurologic deficits, including sensory deficits, weakness, poor balance, and bowel or bladder dysfunction.
 Spinal tumors can also be found incidentally during imaging workup for other disease conditions.

-Subacute: Pain and/or neurologic deficits will progressively worsen with continued tumor growth.
+Subacute: Pain and/or neurologic deficits may progressively worsen with continued tumor growth.

 Pre-terminal: Spinal tumors can result in life-threatening conditions, such as respiratory weakness, excessive tumor burden, and complications from neurologic dysfunction.